Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/visualization_formats.md

 SVG (Scalable Vector Graphics) is a [W3C standard](https://www.w3.org/TR/SVG11/) for vector images on the Web.
 The Mozilla Development Network [SVG portal](https://developer.mozilla.org/en-US/docs/Web/SVG) is a good source for reliable tutorial and reference information.

 As described above, vector images (at least for charts and graphs, which typically have a lot of simple geometric shapes) are usually smaller than raster images, and they are equally crisp at any resolution.
-That makes them uniquely suited to Web delivery, which may land on screens that range from old, low-resolution phones to modern, high-resolution desktops.
+That makes them uniquely suited to Web delivery, which may land on screens that range from old, small, low-resolution phones to modern, large, high-resolution desktops.

 ### SVG, DOM, and JavaScript